Rahuldesai0/Chess-with-pygame/README.md

 3. Drag and dropping pieces
 4. Chess move log with the standard chess move notation
 5. Sound Effects for normal move and capture

+Commit 2:
+1. Added all basic piece movements for all pieces
+2. Highlight all the legal moves of the piece selected
+3. Added special moves such as castling, en passant, promotion, check, checkmate
+4. Added sound effects for check and checkmate